skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 | SI-SA-REKS (SSR)  | o    | o      | o  | o   |
 +-------------------+------+--------+----+-----+

-.. note:: To run DFTB+ interfacing script, the information about maximum angular momentum is needed.
-In current version of PyUNIxMD, the values for maximum angular momentum are included in **max_l** dictionary variable in '`$PYUNIXMD`/src/qm/dftb/dftbpar.py' file.
+.. note:: To use the DFTB+ interface, the information about the highest maximum angular momentum for each atom type is needed.
+In the current version of PyUNIxMD, the values for the maximum angular momenta are included in **max_l** dictionary variable in '`$PYUNIXMD`/src/qm/dftb/dftbpar.py' file.
    You can add or modify the **max_l** variable, see the following example.